top of page

 Our Mission

-Proton Therapy Sydney (PTS), in collaboration with Proton Therapy Australia (PTA), and HHS Healthcare (HHS) will deliver the first (private) Proton Therapy clinic in Australia.
+• Proton Therapy Australia will deliver the first (private) Proton Therapy Clinic in Australia

 The technology is here.
 The expertise is here.
 Now, it's time to make it happen.